 The widespread adoption of AI in virtually all productive sectors has brought significant benefits in terms of efficiency, productivity, and innovation.
 However, it has also highlighted the need to incorporate environmental criteria into technological development.

-From a sustainability perspective, it is not enough to analyze the impact of AI during its use phase.
-It is essential to consider its entire life cycle, from algorithm design to deployment and updating.
-In this regard, the lack of measurement and control of energy consumption can lead to significant environmental impacts.
+From a sustainability perspective, it is not enough to analyze the impact of AI during its operational phase.
+It is essential to consider its entire life cycle, from algorithm design to deployment and updates.
+In this regard, a lack of measurement and control of energy consumption can lead to significant environmental impacts.

-Green algorithms respond precisely to this need, promoting AI that takes environmental impact into account as another design variable, on the same level as accuracy or functional efficiency.
+Green algorithms address precisely this need, promoting AI that considers environmental impact as just another design variable, on par with accuracy or functional efficiency.

-The magnitude of this challenge becomes clear when analyzing the energy consumption associated with training large-scale artificial intelligence models, especially in the field of deep language models.
+The magnitude of this challenge becomes clear when analyzing the energy consumption associated with training large-scale artificial intelligence models, particularly in the field of deep language models.

 Widely cited estimates place the energy consumption of training models such as GPT-3 in the order of thousands of MWh, a figure comparable to the annual electricity consumption of dozens or even hundreds of households.
 Although these figures are approximations, they show that decisions made during the design, training, and optimization phases of algorithms have a direct and significant impact on energy consumption.
 In this context, the incorporation of strategies aimed at computational efficiency and the reduction of algorithmic complexity is no longer a purely technical issue, but has become a key element of sustainability and technological responsibility.